saeedashraf/engageclients/README.md

 No or 0 for total usage < 3

-### Now, these are the steps I performed on the data to setup the ML models:
+### The folwing steps are the ones I performed on the data to setup the ML models:

-1. Data cleaning and handling missing data (I used the mode of feature to fill the nan)
+#### 1. Data cleaning and handling missing data (I used the mode of feature to fill the nan)
-2.
+#### 2. ML on the entire instances
+#### 3. ML on the unique users
+#### 4. ML on uniques users by adding a new feature (frequency of usage per user)
+#### 5. ML on uniques users by adding a new feature (frequency of usage per user) and limiting the maximum usage (mainly to improve SVM)

+### Finally, we have trained a group of models that perform well on the taring set and are verified accurately on the test set.
+The next step would be to use a voting system for the ensemble of models

 # B. Exercise #2
-mmm ...
+## For this exercise I did not only draw the skeleton but rather build a recommender system using Tensorflow recommenders and scikit learn library separately